edefalque/signalk-stripcharts/README.md

 ### y- and y2-axis buttons

-These buttons affect the size and position of the plotting lines corresponding to the axis :
+These buttons affect the size and position of the plotted lines corresponding to the axis :

 ![simple chart + y2](https://github.com/edefalque/signalk-stripcharts/blob/master/pics/buttons-axis.PNG)